 At every stage in its journey from source to your tap, we sample, analyse, and continually monitor the effectiveness of water treatment to make sure we are providing all our customers with the highest quality drinking water.

 It is possible that water quality can deteriorate after it leaves our network of pipes because of how it is stored or used in and around the home.
-The good news is that there are simple measures you can take to keep your tap water in tip-top condition for all the family.
+The good news is that there are simple measures you can take to keep your tap water in tip-top condition (PDF 5,474 KB opens in a new window) for all the family.